 Now things get a bit complicated.
-Let’s say you are in an auto accident and suffer damages, and the accident is partially your fault and partially the other driver’s fault.
+Let’s say you are in an auto accident and suffer damages, and the accident is partially your fault and partly the other driver’s fault.
 Can you collect against the other driver for pain and suffering?
 The answer is: it depends on where the accident occurred.
 If you are in a “pure comparative fault” or “modified comparative fault” state, you may be in luck.
 If you are in a “pure contributory negligence” state, forget it.
-Let me explain.

 In a “pure contributory negligence” state, you will not be able to recover for any damages (including pain and suffering) if you are partially at fault, no matter how much or how little at fault you are.
 Even if it’s just 1%.
 Fortunately, there are only a very few states where pure contributory negligence is the law.
 Fortunately, that is, if you are not in one of them.

 All other states follow a “modified comparative fault” system.
-In these states, if you are more at fault (50% in some states, 51% in others) for an accident than the other driver, then you cannot collect any damages against that driver.
+In these states, if you are more at fault for an accident than the other driver (50% in some states, 51% in others), then you cannot collect any damages against that driver.
 If, on the other hand, the other driver is more at fault, you can collect damages (including pain and suffering).
-However, your damages will be reduced by your degree of fault, just like in the pure comparative fault states.
+However, your damages will be reduced by your degree of fault, just as in the pure comparative fault states.